ztimmons/dsc-instance-variables-lab-houston-ds-060319/README.md

 ## Instructions

-Below, define classes for both a Driver and a Passenger -- for now just define the classes and remember to include the keyword `pass` so that we will have valid syntax for our classes.
+Below, define classes for both a Driver and a Passenger -- for now just define the classes and remember to include the keyword `pass` so that you'll have valid syntax for our classes.

 ```python